 While my friend’s mother was translating the meaning, I was getting goosebumps and tears in my eyes.
 I always wanted to know more about my family roots, our genesis but somehow I and my parents never shared such conversations.
 Now that grandfather is gone, the father is gone, it’s all coming to me.

 Is it a divine design?

-I think this crusade was more to understand myself than understand my grandfather.
-I have similar interest like him—writing, philanthropy, and creativity.
+I think this crusade was more to understand than understand my grandfather.
+I have similar interests like him — writing, philanthropy, and creativity.
 I think that I have a part of him in me.